Entropy, Ultralimits and the Poisson boundary: The Furstenberg-Poisson boundary as an ultralimit

 Since \(\mu_a\) are uniformly BQI and \(p_a\) is measure preserving, we conclude that \(\tau_a\) are uniformly BQI.
 We take \((C,\tau):=\mathcal{U}\lim (C_a,\tau_a)\).
 Using functionality (Lemma \ref{Lemma functoriality G C spaces}), the maps \(\mathcal{U}\lim_a m_a,\mathcal{U}\lim_a p_a\) fit into the following diagram:

 such that \(m:=\mathcal{U}\lim m_a\circ\Delta\) is a factor, \(p=\mathcal{U}\lim p_a\) is a measure preserving extension, in particular \((C,\tau)\) is \(\mu\)-stationary.

-\end{proof} We shall need the following well known result, whose proof follows by comparing the conditional measures (see \cite{Furstenberg1973BoundaryTA} or \cite{BaderShalom}) to the disintegration. \begin{lemma} Let \(\mathcal{B}(G,\mu)\) be the Poisson boundary of \((G,\mu)\).
-Let \(\mathfrak{X}\) be a \(\mu\) stationary \(G\)-space that is an extension of the Poisson boundary \(p:\mathfrak{X}\to\mathcal{B}(G,\mu)\).
+\end{proof} We shall need the following well known result, whose proof follows by comparing the conditional measures (see \cite{Furstenberg1973BoundaryTA} or \cite{BaderShalom}) to the disintegration. \begin{lemma} Let \(\mathcal{B}(G,\mu)\) be the Furstenberg-Poisson boundary of \((G,\mu)\).
+Let \(\mathfrak{X}\) be a \(\mu\) stationary \(G\)-space that is an extension of the Furstenberg-Poisson boundary \(p:\mathfrak{X}\to\mathcal{B}(G,\mu)\).
 Then \(p\) is a measure preserving extension. \end{lemma}

-We now come to our characterization of the Poisson boundary, which implies Theorem \ref{Theorem E}: \begin{theorem} Let \(G\) be a discrete countable group, and \(\mu\) a generating measure on \(G\).
-Then \(\mathcal{B}_{\mathcal{U}}(G,\mu)_{RN}\) is the canonical RN model of the Poisson boundary of \((G,\mu)\). \end{theorem} \begin{remark} Recall from Corollary \ref{corollary RN model for poisson boundary} that the Poisson boundary admits a canonical RN model. \end{remark}
+We now come to our characterization of the Furstenberg-Poisson boundary, which implies Theorem \ref{Theorem E}: \begin{theorem} Let \(G\) be a discrete countable group, and \(\mu\) a generating measure on \(G\).
+Then \(\mathcal{B}_{\mathcal{U}}(G,\mu)_{RN}\) is the canonical RN model of the Furstenberg-Poisson boundary of \((G,\mu)\). \end{theorem} \begin{remark} Recall from Corollary \ref{corollary RN model for Furstenberg-Poisson boundary} that the Furstenberg-Poisson boundary admits a canonical RN model. \end{remark}